 Steve Bannon has turned himself in on criminal contempt charges

-Bannon turned himself in at the FBI's Washington field office, and addressed his supporters in brief remarks livestreamed on Gettr, the social media platform popular with Trump allies.
-He is expected to appear in federal court in D.C. later Monday.
+Bannon turned himself in at the FBI's Washington field office and addressed his supporters in brief remarks livestreamed on Gettr, the social media platform popular with Trump allies.
+He was expected to appear in federal court in D.C. later Monday.

 "I want you guys to stay focused, stay on message," he added.
 "Remember, signal not noise."